Economy of Dorset

 The economy of the County of Dorset in South West England was worth £16.189 billion to the UK economy in 2013.

 History

 Historically, agriculture has dominated the Dorset economy, but over time it has decreased in importance.
 Dorset was the birthplace of the trade union movement, with the Tolpuddle Martyrs hailing from the county.

 Being a coastal county, smuggling has been a dominant part of the Dorset economy with the Battle of Mudeford being fought in 1784 at Mudeford Quay, Mudeford, Christchurch.
 Fleet and Kinson were also home to smugglers.

 The COVID-19 pandemic in the United Kingdom has damaged the economy heavily.

 Corporate economy

-Barclays Bank has a regional headquarters in Poole Town Centre.
+Barclays Bank once had a regional headquarters in Poole Town Centre.
 Merlin Entertainments is also based in Poole.

 Defence industry

 Dorset is home to a number of Ministry of Defence facilities that employ many people; RM Poole, Lulworth Ranges, Bovington Camp and the Wyke Regis Training Area.